Marzena524/IkeaDemo/README.md

 - Implemented selecting a model and a box.
     - when item is selected the gizmo is attached to it.
     - it's possible to see long red indicator when hovering over objects, if there was more time it could be semi transpart bounding box instead.
 Only specific objects can be selected.
-- Created function that moves vertices of the plane, when they are clicked. (in local coords, next first thing would be to fix it)
+- Created function that moves vertices of the plane, when they are clicked.
 - Added texture to a wall
-- Added basic setup for scene and fighting.
+- Added basic setup for scene and lighting.

 Priorities
 - I prioritized the parts of the assignment that had the most risk in my opinion of taking up time and troubleshooting: